RasaHQ/rasa/docs/nlu/components.rst

 :Outputs: Nothing
 :Requires: Nothing
 :Description:
-    Initializes mitie structures.
-Every mitie component relies on this, hence this should be put at the beginning of every pipeline that uses any mitie components.
+    Initializes MITIE structures.
+Every MITIE component relies on this, hence this should be put at the beginning of every pipeline that uses any MITIE components.
 :Configuration:
     The MITIE library needs a language model file, that **must** be specified in the configuration: